-Including hashtag in your Instagram account biography is positive and beneficial.
+Including hashtags in your Instagram account biography is positive and beneficial.

-After all, bio is the presentation of who you are, the first impression you give to users.
+After all, your bio is a representation of who you are, the first impression you give to users.
 It works just like a CV or resume.

-Some users and authors consider you should not include hashtags in your BIO because they don’t show up on Instagram’s hashtag search.
-And this is true, the hashtags on your Bio won’t be considered in Instagram’s search.
+Some users and authors discourage using hashtags in your bio because they won’t show up on Instagram’s hashtag search.
+And this is true, the hashtags on your bio won’t be considered in Instagram’s search.

-But, many others consider it’s cool to add them anyway since it’s a nice way to promote your branded hashtags and campaigns.
+But many others find that adding them to your bio is a fun way to promote your branded hashtags and campaigns.

 A good description in your profile’s biography section can increase your followers and customers on Instagram.

 Always use them as a way to show your brand’s personality.